 The District is required by state law to prepare an annual budget.
-The Board of Education must request an initial temporary appropriations budget from their County Excise Board before June 30.
-The District uses the temporary appropriation amounts as their legal expenditure limit until the annual Estimate of Needs is completed.
+The Board of Education requests an initial temporary appropriations budget from their County Excise Board before June 30.
+The District uses the temporary appropriation amounts as their legal expenditure limit until annual Estimate of Needs is completed.

 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.
-No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the applicable County Clerk and the State Department of Education.
+No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the Seminole County Clerk and the State Department of Education.

-The 2022-23 Estimate of Needs was amended by supplemental appropriations as follows:
+The 2022-23 Estimate of Needs was amended by the following supplemental appropriations: